 If you are living in your apartment without a lease but with the permission of your landlord, your are a tenant at will.
 This is the most common type of tenancy.
 It is also referred to as month-to-month tenancy because landlords usually require tenants to pay rent once a month, in advance.

 As a tenant at will, you have the right to "lawful and exclusive possession" of the place you rent.
 This means that your landlord cannot come into your apartment without your permission.
 If she does, the law says that she is trespassing.2 Unfortunately, many landlords think that they can enter an apartment whenever they want because they own the property.
 The law allows a landlord to enter a tenant's apartment only in certain situations.
-For more information about when a landlord can enter your apartment, see Chapter 8: Getting Repairs Made.
+For more information about when a landlord can enter your apartment, see Landlord's right to enter your home.

 Who Is a Tenant at Will